alecgirman/alec-conf-store/docs/IDEAS.md

 C Programs/Modules:

-	* ref - a personal tldr for manpages
+	* [\*] ref - a personal tldr for manpages - Still an absolute must have.
+I should include other sources such as Qt and pydoc.

-	* mkalias - an autosaving alias
+	* [?] mkalias - an autosaving alias **may not be necessary after 2.0**

-	* notes - command to quickly take notes and organize them in sections
+	* [\*] notes - command to quickly take notes and organize them in sections

-	* makemodule - automatically and interactively create modules (in c)
+	* [?] makemodule - automatically and interactively create modules (in c)

-	* install pacman from file (unless bar operator permits it)
+	* ~~install pacman from file (unless bar operator permits it)~~

-	* turns a command into a c api by analyizing arguments
+		* This was completed awhile ago, pacman will first check your local cache when installing, so I saved downloads onto a persistent drive and symlink the directory at boot.

-	* call library functions as a command
+	* [**2.0**] call library functions as a command - After playing around with shared libraries in python and how easy it is to communitcate between languages, I've determined this feature is likely to come sometime within version 2.

 Vim Plugins

-	* commit preview - when the commit message file is open, have a side panel showing the files changed and preview them when selected

-		* I'd prefer to make my own

-		* definitely will try out tpope/fugitive

     * plugin to draw boxes, lines, and simple shapes

     * Building off of boxes, a spreadsheet program would be lit

-Modules

-	* notes - quickly compose and organize private notes in the command line

-Long term/unlikely (cool ideas though)
+Long term/unlikely (cool ideas though) **I have more hope with these ideas too, but it may be awhile**

 	* AI that trains from existing man pages and generates new ones

 	* AI that reads source code and generates man pages

+Last updated Nov 9 2019 14:15 EST